amirh-moshfeghi/MRL-Rescue-Simulation/README.md

 ### ➤ How Rescue Simulation Works
 <sub>
-During rescue operations after a disaster, cooperation is a must.
-In general the problem is not solvable by a single agent, and a heterogeneous team that dynamically combines individual capabilities in order to solve the task is needed.
-This requirement is due to the structural diversity of disaster areas, variety of evidence the sensors can perceive and to the necessity of quickly and reliably examining large regions.
-Yet, the performance of a joint rescue team depends on assembling the right mixture of capabilities and has to be designed as a whole.

-Some disaster simulators and some agent simulators run in the disaster relief simulation.
-There are fire, collapse and blockage simulator as the disaster simulators.
-There are fire-brigade, ambulance-team, police-force and civilian agent (simulator) as the agent simulator.
-Participants develop the fire-brigade, ambulance-team and police-force agents’ strategies, which are algorithms.
-Other simulators are provided from RoboCup Rescue simulation project.

-disaster area
-the number of each type of agents the location of the initial ignition points, building collapse, road blockages availability of communication among agents
-In other words, participants need to develop algorithms which are suitable for every scenario.

 our system is a java platform which has a specific architecture so we can develop every section as easiest as possible.we use GIS to create a map first and we make some simulators of collision and fire and blockades and so on.then we use clustering algorithms like k-means and assign agents to them with hungarian algorithm.i am assuming that you know how to implement agents or you are using pre-defined agent from ADF.let' s consider an example how to make a search for an agent (calculation of search):

 ```java